slact/nchan/README.md

 Although Nchan is *mostly* backwards-compatible with Push Module configuration directives, some of the more unusual and rarely used settings have been removed.
 See the [upgrade page](https://nchan.slact.net/upgrade) for a detailed list of changes and improvements, as well as a full list of incompatibilities.

+#### What's happening right now?

+I'm currently stress-testing the stability of the Redis storage engine.
+Also, this thing's going to need some benchmarks.
+Who doesn't love a good graph?

 ## Download

 #### Pre-built packages